-F. I.V.s (intravenous fluids) are not permitted during the race.
-If a racer receives an I.V. during the race, for any reason, then that racer is disqualified and may not complete the course officially. -DQ
+F. IVs (intravenous fluids) are not permitted during the race.
+If a racer receives an IV during the race, for any reason, then that racer is disqualified and may not complete the course officially. -DQ

 G. A Race Official may prohibit a racer from continuing for safety reasons.
 Ex: a racer being too sleepy to ride.

 H. Safety begins with reading, studying, and knowing the race rules in their entirety.
-To demonstrate that the rules have been studied completely, each entrant must bring a one dollar bill in a sealed envelope to the pre-race meeting.
+To demonstrate that the rules have been studied completely, each entrant must bring a one dollar bill (or more) in a sealed envelope to the prerace meeting.
 The racer or team totem must be written on the outside of the envelope and it must be hand-delivered to the Race Director when called upon to do so.
-It will not be returned.
+It will not be returned (but will be donated to charity).